-I adopted a vegan lifestyle for health reasons, but soon found out about the practices of factory farming and have simply changed my perception about our use of animals, sentient beings they are, for a multitude of things.
-I LOVE eating a plant based diet and it has grown into what you see here.
-I started this blog in July of 2012 as a way to share my celebration of foods that are clean, nutrient dense as possible and cruelty free, taking the focus off of animal products and processed foods.
+I started this vegan food blog in July of 2012 as a way to share my celebration of foods that are clean, nutrient-dense as possible and take the focus off of animal products and processed foods.

-In essence, I share with you all the simple, beautiful plant foods there are to eat and the different ways to put them together that taste great.
-Eating a plant based diet has truly become a joy.
-Vegan food is not boring, complicated or expensive.
-There is a vast array of foods we can choose every day that is good for the whole.
+Vegan food is not boring, complicated, or expensive.
+I share with you all the simple, beautiful plant foods there are to eat and the different ways to put them together that taste great!

 What Kind Of Recipes Will I Find Here?

-You’ll find all types of recipes, from fan-favorite meals to tasty desserts, made mostly simple, with everyday ingredients that are easy to find!
+You’ll find all types of whole food, plant based recipes, from fan-favorite vegan meals to tasty desserts, made mostly simple, with everyday ingredients that are easy to find!

 Nourish yourself and your family with some of these readers favorite recipes: